 ATTN: 11 Charter Communications

 4 ways to remove Charter from your credit report

-A Charter account can severely hurt your credit report as long as it stays there.
-Fortunately, removing a collection agency from your credit report can be easier than you might think if you follow these four tips:
+A Charter account that went into collections can severely hurt your credit report as long as it stays there.
+Fortunately, removing a collection agency from your credit report may be easier than you might think if you follow these four tips:

 - Send Charter a debt validation letter